designsystemsinternational/clis/packages/static/README.md

 Features:

 - **Creation of resources via CloudFormation**.
 The tool will create an S3 bucket and CloudFront distribution with healthy defaults such a CORS and HTTPS to serve your static website.
 - **Basic auth**.
-You can optionally hide the website behind basic authentication using a Lambda Edge function attached to the CloudFront distribution.
-This can be set per environment, and is automatically provisioned for you.
+Optionally hide the website behind basic authentication using a Lambda Edge function attached to the CloudFront distribution.
+This can be set per environment, and is automatically provisioned.
+- **Custom domain**.
+Optionally attach a custom domain to the CloudFront distribution.
+You must have a hosted zone ID in Route53 to take advantage of this functionality.
 - **Multiple environments**.
-Deploy different versions of your website based on your Git branches.
+Deploy different versions of the website based on Git branches.
 This allows you to e.g. have a `staging` and `production` environment for the same website.
 - **File metadata**.
 Easily customize the `cache-control` header for specific file types, or any other metadata supported by S3.
 - **AWS profiles**.
 Use a named profile in your AWS credentials file, or just use the AWS environment variables to authenticate with an AWS account.